Pusher II: Plot

-At Ø's wedding reception, the Duke delivers a toast telling Ø that he thinks of him as a son, then chides Tonny.
+At Ø's wedding reception, the Duke delivers a toast telling Ø that he thinks of him as a son, while chiding Tonny.
 Tonny gets drunk and becomes angry as he watches Charlotte neglecting their child to snort cocaine with Gry in the club's kitchen.
-Tonny insists that she take the baby home, but she refuses by berating and humiliating him.
-Enraged, Tonny chokes Charlotte before several men pull him away.
-Realizing that he has once again made a fool of himself, Tonny leaves the party and meets Kurt, who is lingering outside.
+Tonny insists that she take the baby home, but she refuses and berates him.
+Enraged, Tonny chokes Charlotte and is pulled away by several men.
+He leaves the party and meets Kurt, who is lingering outside.

 Kurt convinces Tonny to help him smash up his apartment to further support their cover story.
 In return, Kurt promises to put in a good word for Tonny with the Duke.
-After Kurt attacks a prostitute that emerges from his bedroom, he tells Tonny he is going to finish her off and Tonny, wanting no part of it, leaves.
+Kurt attacks a sex worker who emerges from his bedroom and tells Tonny he has to kill her to make the break-in even more convincing.
+Tonny wants no part of it.
 Kurt reveals that his backer is the Duke and that he has lied so that Tonny will share in Kurt's debt.

 Tonny visits his father to find a way to reconcile and pay off the debt.
 He volunteers to intimidate the Duke's ex-wife Jeanette, who is trying to take custody of his half-brother.
 The Duke is hesitant, but Tonny's uncle Red vouches for him because he did well during the car heist.
 The Duke insists that Tonny kill Jeanette, and he agrees.
 Tonny visits Jeanette at her workplace, Kurt's brothel, but cannot go through with the murder.
-After returning and admitting his failure to his father, the Duke berates him savagely.
-Tonny snaps and viciously stabs him to death.
+After returning and admitting his failure to his father, the Duke berates him.
+Tonny snaps and attacks his father with a screwdriver, stabbing him to death in a frenzied fit of rage.

 He flees and goes looking for Ø, but instead finds Gry and Charlotte getting high.
 They deride Tonny and leave the baby unattended.
 Tonny takes the child and gets on a bus, fleeing the city.